XRAY TUBESc. 1896

 A hand-written paper label attached to the outer lid of the case reads: 'W.J.Hancock'.

 A hand-written paper label attached to the side of the lid reads: 'Xray tubes.
 Open box in flat position only'.

 'V60' is painted in the corner of the lid.

 William John Hancock was Western Australia's first radiographer.
 Born in Ireland in 1863, Hancock trained as an engineer and came to WA in 1885 or 1886 where he was the first Superintendent of Telephones.
-He brought the first Xray equipment to Perth in 1896, imported and purchased from his own funds.
+He brought the first Xray equipment to Perth in 1896, imported from London and purchased from his own funds.